obonaventure/cnp3/book/network/network.rst

         accept ANY

 However, this import filter does not influence how `AS3` for example will prefer some routes over others.
-If the link between `AS3` and `AS2` is less expensive than the link between `AS3` and `AS4`, `AS3` culd send all its packets via `AS2` and `AS1` would receive packets over its expensive link.
+If the link between `AS3` and `AS2` is less expensive than the link between `AS3` and `AS4`, `AS3` could send all its packets via `AS2` and `AS1` would receive packets over its expensive link.
 An important point to remember about `local-pref` is that it can be used to prefer some routes over others to send packets, but it has no influence on the routes followed by received packets.

 Another important utilisation of the `local-pref` attribute is to support the `customer->provider` and `shared-cost` peering relationships.
 From an economic viewpoint, there is an important difference between these three types of peering relationships.
 A domain usually earns money when it sends packets over a `provider->customer` relationship.
 On the other hand, it must to pay its provider when it sends packets over a `customer->provider` relationship.
 Using a `shared-cost` peering to send packets is usually neutral from an economic viewpoint.
 To take into account these economic issues, domains usually configure the import filters on their routers as follows :